conradakunga/Blog/_posts/2026-06-05-posting-a-message-to-microsoft-teams-via-webhook-in-c-net.md

 return client.PostAsJsonAsync(webhook, request);
 ```

-Here we are making use of the fact that the PostAsJsonAsync extension method already knows how to post an object directly and handle the serialization of the same.
+Here we are making use of the fact that the [PostAsJsonAsync](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.json.httpclientjsonextensions.postasjsonasync?view=net-11.0-pp) extension method **already knows how to post an object directly** and handle the **serialization** of the same.

+We this no longer need to **serialize** the `object` to `json` and convert into `StringContent`.

 Our final code looks like this: